-Meals | Recipes | Simple Suppers | Slow Cooker Meals
+5 Ingredient Suppers | Meals | Recipes | Simple Suppers | Slow Cooker Meals

 Easy Crockpot Chickpea Stew with Smoked Sausage

-I love this easy chickpea stew because it is not only easy to make but is super delicious and healthy as well.
+I love this easy “set it and forget it” chickpea stew because it is not only easy to make but is super delicious, high in protein, and healthy as well.
 I have made it too many times to count.
-It’s a savory Mediterranean-inspired meal with smoked sausage and carrots in a robust sauce.
+It is perfect for those days when you know the evening will be hectic.

 I am pretty sure that our family eats more chickpeas than the average family.
 At any given time, I’ve got at least 4 cans of them sitting in my pantry.
 We are all weirdly crazy about them.
-In addition to making a delicious stew, they are great in many side dishes and salads.
-They also make irresistibly creamy chickpea hummus.

 On busy weekdays, nothing beats coming home to the welcoming aroma of a home-cooked meal that’s been simmering all day.
-This savory chickpea stew with smoked sausage is exactly that kind of dish – a satisfying, protein-rich meal that practically cooks itself in your crockpot or Instant Pot.
+This savory chickpea stew with smoked sausage is exactly that kind of dish – a satisfying meal that practically cooks itself in your crockpot or Instant Pot.
 All you need to do is dump everything together and let it do its magic.

 Chunks of smoky sausage add a rich, robust flavor.
 From a nutritional standpoint, this stew gets a lot of stars.
-Chickpeas are loaded with fiber and plant-based protein, they’re also rich in vitamins and minerals, including iron, magnesium, and potassium.
+Chickpeas are loaded with fiber and plant-based protein; they’re also rich in vitamins and minerals, including iron, magnesium, and potassium.
 Combined with the protein from the sausage and the vitamins from the carrots, you’ve got a complete meal that satisfies both hunger and nutritional needs.

 Here’s how to prepare this savory chickpea stew in your crockpot: